Biden to address nation from Oval Office after avoiding catastrophic default - KESQ

 Biden has intentionally avoided declaring victory after brokering the agreement, partly in the hopes of securing the necessary Republican votes for the bill to pass.

 That tactic appeared to work; the measure cleared the House and Senate in bipartisan fashion.
-Biden is expected to sign the bill into law as soon as Friday, potentially before he speaks.
+Biden is expected to sign the bill into law before the end of the weekend.

 The Treasury Department has said it will run out of cash to pay its bills in full and on time on Monday.
 Economists had warned of severe consequences of a national default.